How To Use Google Drive: A Complete Guide (For Newbies)

 Google Drive is a complete, cloud-based productivity suite.
 It includes a word processor, spreadsheets, a presentation tool, and, of course, email.
 And this is how you download Google Drive and use it like a boss…

-If you want to get stuff done, and you’re not using Google Drive, you’re missing out on one of the most useful cloud-based productivity apps on the planet.
+If you want to get stuff done, and you’re not using Google Drive, or, Google’s enterprise version, G-Suite, you’re missing out on one of the most useful cloud-based productivity apps on the planet.

 What is Google Drive?
 The Basics

-Google Drive, like DropBox, is a cloud-based storage solution in its simplest form.
+Google Drive is a cloud-based productivity suite of applications in its simplest form.
 It’ll run on all your devices, from your desktop PC to your phone, as well as cross-platform on macOS, Windows, and Linux, allowing you to save and manage your files and data online at all times.

 But that’s just the tip of the iceberg.
 Google Drive is a complete productivity suite, one that includes everything you get with Microsoft’s Office suite – so, a word processor, spreadsheets, presentation planners, and more – but here you won’t pay anything for access to these tools.